Ayoob7/facenet-face-recognition/README.md

 # Face Recognition System

-This application can be fully accessed from my GitHub repository (https://github.com/Ayoob7/facenet-face-recognition)
+This application can be fully accessed from my GitHub repository.

 This is the research product of the thesis ifold Learning of Latent Space Vectors in GAN for Image Synthesis.
 This has an application to the research, name a facial recognition system.
 The application was developed by consulting the FaceNet model (https://arxiv.org/pdf/1503.03832.pdf).